alanperez0124/Facebook_Interactions/README.md

 ### Files included:
 - R code
 - Document that contains analysis of data
-- CSV file that contains the data
+- RData file that contains the data